-A high-yielding PCA process eliminates latent manufacturing-induced defects that can result in field failures and reliability issues.
-Paramit’s printed circuit board assembly (PCA) processes are based on a zero-defect culture, using systems designed to provide a no-defect yield — beginning with the very first board.
-We use industry-leading verification equipment to control critical processes and ensure defects don’t travel down the line.
+A high-yielding PCA process eliminates latent manufacturing induced defects that can result in field failures and reliability issues.
+Paramit’s PCB assembly processes are based on a zero-defect culture, using systems designed to provide a no-defect yield.
+We use industry leading verification equipment to control critical processes and ensure defects don’t travel down the line.

 PCA Process Validation

-Paramit performs process validation on every PCA we build, whether it’s a standalone product or part of a complex system we build in-house.
-We thoroughly document the validation process and maintain records that are available to both the client and the FDA, should a field failure trigger an audit.
+Paramit performs process validation on every PCA we build, whether it’s a standalone product or part of a complex system we manufacture.
+We thoroughly document the validation process and maintain records that are available to both clients and the FDA, should a field failure trigger an audit.

-Our rigorous methods and top-notch technical staff all contribute to Paramit’s best-in-class PCA operation which comes in at less than 10 defects per million opportunities (DPMO).
+Our rigorous methods and technical staff contribute to Paramit’s best-in-class PCA operation which results in less than 10 defects per million opportunities (DPMO).

 - New Product Introduction (NPI).
-Our NPI process includes a Design for Manufacturability (DFM) review to ensure PCAs are designed for optimum yield before they move into the production environment.
+Our NPI process includes a Design for Manufacturability (DFM) review to ensure PCAs are designed for optimum yield before they move into a production environment.

 - Inline inspection.
 We inspect 100% of the PCAs we build for solder deposition with a 3D volumetric solder paste system and a post-reflow automated optical inspection.
 During NPI, we also perform a Design of Experiment (DOE) to design the optimum stencil for screen printing and to determine the solder-paste screen printer settings for ideal solder deposition.

 - Offline inspection.
-We verify100% of the PCAs we build for BGA (ball grid array) solder joints using an automatic x-ray (5DX) inspection system.
+We verify 100% of the PCAs we build for BGA (ball grid array) solder joints using an automated x-ray (5DX) inspection system.
 This inspection lets us evaluate the integrity of any hidden solder joints, increasing the opportunities for long term reliability.

 - Functional test.
-All our manufacturing engineers have product development backgrounds, allowing them to work through very complex issues in test development, troubleshooting, and root cause analysis.
+Our manufacturing engineers have product development backgrounds and experience in complex issues in test development, troubleshooting, and root cause analysis.

 Questions to Ask Before Hiring a PCA Contract Manufacturer

-Paramit’s developed very effective methodologies and techniques for reducing defects during the PCA build process.
-Based on our experience, we’ve generated a list of Top Ten Questions to Ask Your PCA Contract Manufacturer that reveal a CM’s ability to reliably and consistently produce PCAs that meet specifications and function properly at functional test and in the field.
+Paramit has developed effective methodologies and techniques for reducing defects during the PCA build process.
+We’ve generated a Top Ten Questions to Ask Your PCA Contract Manufacturer list that reveals a CM’s ability to consistently produce PCAs that meet specifications and function properly in the field.
 We encourage you to discuss these questions with us and any other contract manufacturers you’re evaluating.